-In early 2016, I voluntarily left my traditional journalism job in Dallas to move to Northern California to become a freelance writer and live at the beach.
+In 2016, I voluntarily left my traditional journalism job in Dallas to move to Northern California to live and write at the beach.

-I mainly write about business, technology, travel and health/fitness and personal finance.
+I mainly write about health/fitness, wine, aging, travel, personal finance and business.
 My work has appeared in the Chicago Tribune and The Dallas Morning News.
 I also write content marketing for the American Heart Association, City National Bank and Texas Instruments Inc.

-I’ve worked as a multimedia reporter and writer across the country.
+My work as a multimedia reporter and writer has taken me around the country.
 Most recently, I was a business reporter for The Dallas Morning News, one of the nation’s largest metro dailies.
 I mainly covered the economy, aviation and technology, but I also wrote about entrepreneurs, commercial real estate and media.
-I’ve written travel stories throughout.
+I also have written travel stories throughout my career.

 In my free time, I run, bicycle, hike and explore the world.